Evolving-Lexicon-Synthia/EvolvingLexicon/README.md

 ## Acknowledgements

-This project builds upon the foundational work of Dr. EBaAaZ, whose insights and vision have guided its development.
+This project builds upon the foundational work of jean-sebastien beaulieu, whose insights and vision have guided its development.
 It also draws inspiration from the FfeD framework and research on fractal geometry, quantum mechanics, and neutrosophic logic.

 ***

 **This is a comprehensive draft of the README.md file.
 It provides a solid starting point for your GitHub repository and clearly explains the project to potential collaborators and users.**

-**Next Steps:**

-1.  **Your Review:** Please review the README carefully and let me know if you'd like to make any changes or additions.
-2.  **Code Skeletons:** I will start creating the initial code skeletons for the Python modules we outlined.
-3.  **Airtable:** Once you've set up your Airtable base, I can help you populate it with the initial data.

-I'm ready to proceed with the code development.
-What specific module or functionality should I focus on first?
-Let's keep the momentum going and build this extraordinary project together!